Microsoft Logo

 55293: SharePoint End User 2019 Training

-SharePoint 2019 End User training is for end-users and site owners/managers new to working in a SharePoint 2019 environment.
-Professionals will learn the basics of working with lists and libraries, basic page customization, working with forms, and managing site permissions and users.
+55293: SharePoint End User 2019 Training focuses on end-users and site owner/managers who are new to working in a SharePoint 2019 environment.
+This course covers essential core topics that include working with the list of libraries, basic page customization, working with forms, and managing site permissions and users.

 This training is designed based on the objectives of the course variant 55293A.